jinfakeji168/pay-docs/docs/guide/payment-notification.md

 Content-Type: `application/json`

 :::warning NOTE
-We will send POST request to the webhook URL you provided when the transaction status is `successful`.
+DaYangPay will send POST request to the webhook URL you provided when the transaction status is `successful`.
 :::

 ### Body parameters <Badge type="tip" text="Body" vertical="top" />